 R.I.P.
 Solomon Kahn, DJ for the Golden State Warriors, 1977-2012

-Solomon Kahn, beloved local DJ who performed at such diverse venues as Oracle Arena, AT&T Park, and every major club in San Francisco, died Tuesday, Jan.
+Solomon Kahn, a beloved local DJ who performed at such diverse venues as Oracle Arena, AT&T Park, and every major club in San Francisco, was tragically killed Tuesday, Jan.
 31, in Bangkok, Thailand, in a car accident.
-He was 35.
+He was 34.

 Kahn, known to clubgoers as DJ Solomon, was in Thailand as a part of a four-date tour, his first performances in the country.
 According to a family friend, he was with his fiancée, Nicole Cronin, in a taxi when the vehicle stalled on a highway and was rear-ended.
 Kahn was fatally wounded.
 Cronin sustained several fractures, but is not in critical condition.